Zakir Hussain, tabla maestro, dies: A complete 'wah ustad wah' journey of India's Padma Vibhushan

 Contributions to film and music

-Zakir Hussain has also made significant contributions to the world of cinema.
+Zakir Hussain had also made significant contributions to the world of cinema.
 He composed music for several films, including the critically acclaimed Vanaprastham, which was showcased at the Cannes Film Festival in 1999.
-He has also acted in and contributed to the soundtracks of films such as Heat and Dust (1983), Little Buddha (1993), and Apocalypse Now (1979).
-His involvement in films goes beyond performance; he has composed soundtracks, acted as an Indian music advisor, and collaborated with filmmakers to bring the rich textures of Indian classical music to the global film industry.
+He had also acted in and contributed to the soundtracks of films such as Heat and Dust (1983), Little Buddha (1993), and Apocalypse Now (1979).
+His involvement in films goes beyond performance; he had composed soundtracks, acted as an Indian music advisor, and collaborated with filmmakers to bring the rich textures of Indian classical music to the global film industry.

 A life dedicated to music and education

-Throughout his illustrious career, Hussain has remained deeply connected to his roots, both as a performer and as a teacher.
-He has mentored a new generation of tabla players and musicians, imparting his knowledge and passion for music through various masterclasses and workshops.
-Hussain has also taught at prestigious institutions such as Stanford University and Princeton, where he served as an Old Dominion Fellow in 2005-2006.
-His influence as an educator has been just as profound as his impact as a performer.
+Throughout his illustrious career, Hussain had remained deeply connected to his roots, both as a performer and as a teacher.
+He mentored a new generation of tabla players and musicians, imparting his knowledge and passion for music through various masterclasses and workshops.
+Hussain also taught at prestigious institutions such as Stanford University and Princeton, where he served as an Old Dominion Fellow in 2005-2006.
+His influence as an educator was just as profound as his impact as a performer.

 In 2016, Hussain was invited by President Barack Obama to perform at the International Jazz Day All-Star Global Concert at the White House, a testament to his international recognition and the esteem in which he is held by musicians around the world.